quadrate-language/quadrate/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (see COPYING).
+By contributing, you agree that your contributions will be licensed under the same license as the project (see LICENSE).